Protect Eclipse RCP Applications

 - What are the supported versions of the OSGi runtime?

-Excelsior JET 7.6 supports the Equinox OSGi runtime, versions 3.1 through 3.7, out-of-the-box.
-Note that Eclipse SDK 4.1 is built upon Equinox OSGi 3.7, so it is also supported.
+Excelsior JET 8.0 supports the Equinox OSGi runtime, versions 3.1 through 3.8, out-of-the-box.
+Update: Maintenance Pack 1 adds support for Equinox OSGi 3.9.

 Versions prior to 3.1 are not supported.

-- Does it support the dynamic loading of plug-ins that were not pre-compiled?
+- Does it support dynamic loading of plug-ins that were not pre-compiled?

 Yes.
 The JET Runtime includes a JIT compiler to dynamically load Java class files that were not pre-compiled.